j50n/deno-proc/site/src/introduction.md

 )
 ```

-Use `nice` if you want to lower the priority of the `aws` processes.
-The method `.concurrentUnorderedMap()` will, by default, run one process for each CPU available concurrently until all work is done.
+Use `nice` because this will eat your server otherwise.
+The method
+`.concurrentUnorderedMap()` will, by default, run one process for each CPU
+available concurrently until all work is done.

 The result will look something like this: